Seirdy/seirdy.one/content/posts/website-best-practices.md

 </figcaption>
 </figure>

+Plenty of other factors exist, but listing them all is beyond the scope of this article.

 A supplementary metric to use alongside download size is **round trips.** Estimate the number of bytes and round-trips it takes to do the following:

 1. Begin downloading the final blocking resource